How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 “I’ve probably been doing it for two days already because I know these cases are coming up.”

-Dr. D'Amico doesn't wait until the morning of surgery to prepare.
-He starts mental rehearsal days in advance, reviews brain scans, and uses augmented reality systems to visualize the procedure in 3D.
+He starts early, reviews scans, and uses augmented reality to visualize the operation in 3D.

 When Things Go Wrong: The STOP Protocol

 Even with perfect preparation, complications happen.
-Dr. D'Amico has a clear framework for handling crisis situations that applies far beyond the operating room.
+Dr. D’Amico uses a simple framework that applies to any crisis.

 Step 1: Stay Calm (Check Your Own Pulse)